jross765/SchnorxoLib/README.md

 **Is this going to be re-iterated over?
 Can we expect that to be a full-blown, beautifully-designed and MECE base library everybody can use one day?**

 Very probably not.
-The author will probabbly add some additional auxiliary classes over next months, he might possibly even open a new module (although that seems a stretch right now), but that's about as far as it ever will go.
+The author will probably add some additional auxiliary classes over the next months, he might possibly even open a new module (although that seems a stretch right now), but that's about as far as it ever will go.

 **Are the two above-mentioned projects the only ones that use this lib?**